Anu-Ra-g/DataAffinity/README.md

 This contains two bash scripts `asg3.sh` and `asg3-v1.sh` to parse the input in the `demo.txt` file and store it in a .tsv file.
 The difference between `asg3.sh` and `asg3-v1.sh` is that the former uses a loop for parsing through the input file, whereas the latter uses the `awk` command for faster execution.

+To run the script, run the following commands in your terminal:-
+1. Run `chmod +x asg3.sh` to make the file executable.
+2. Run `./asg3.sh <input file>` to generate the `.tsv` file.

 Similarly, this input file can be parsed into a ***json***file using a bash script.